“Higgers you crazy mixed up fool! Annuals are sown in spring…everyone knows that. Have you been on the sherry again?”

 Whilst this is all fine and dandy…there are of course lots of variables and late summer/early autumn sowing can produce mixed results…it’s a good idea to keep some seeds back for a spring sowing.

 FAQ: When do we sow these hardy annuals, Mr Higgsbosun?

 One of the challenges is sowing into a somewhat small window of opportunity….let’s steal a phrase from NASA and call this window ‘The Goldilocks Zone’.
 The Goldilocks Zone is the period of time that you can sow your seeds that isn’t so early that your annuals will try to flower that same year…but not so late that the seeds refuse to germinate.
 (Seeds that don’t germinate may of course germinate in the spring.)

-For most growers in England and Wales I would put the Goldilocks zone between mid August and mid September.
-If sowing outside I would favour August, and if sowing in pots in the greenhouse I would leave it a little later until September.
+For most growers in England and Wales I would put the Goldilocks zone between late August and mid September.
+If sowing outside I would favour late August, and if sowing in pots in the greenhouse I would leave it a little later until September.

 It seems that many of my flower growing friends have their own preferred weeks for sowing….up in Scotland they might sow a couple of weeks earlier….in sunny Cornwall, the merry men and merry maidens might sow toward the end of September.

 I tend to sow some outside and also sow some in pots.
 The ones in pots I overwinter in a coldframe (storage box) or a greenhouse and plant them out in a mild week in March.
 I use the pots to fill any gaps I might have in the rows that I sowed direct.

 For a more detailed guide on how to go about sowing flower seeds, clickerty click over to: “How to sow flower seeds.”